-Digitally transforming Renault Sport Formula One™ Team at high-speed
+Fueling Renault Sport Formula One™ Team with data

 In Formula One racing, every millisecond counts.
-Renault Sport Formula One Team is turning to data and Microsoft technology to rapidly improve performance on and off the track.
+Renault Sport Formula One Team is keeping pace with innovation to push their performance on and off the track.

-Formula One racing is a fast-paced industry, where cars drive at over 220 miles per hour and generate more than 35 million data points during each weekend race.
+Formula One racing is a fast-paced industry, where cars drive at over 220 miles per hour and generate more than a billion data points during each weekend race.
 It’s a technologically demanding sport where constant innovation is essential.
 With races only a week or two apart, Renault Sport Formula One Team has to design and manufacture innovations for their cars on a race-by-race basis—often turning them around in just 24 hours.

 “We build two cars a year, not thousands of cars,” says Mark Everest, IS Development Manager at Renault Sport Formula One Team.
 “The innovation rate involved in design, simulation, testing and manufacturing is much faster than consumer car companies.”

 It takes a dedicated team of hundreds to produce a winning Formula One car.
 The team is constantly exploring how to push the limits of engineering, making cars faster and more reliable than ever.